jmhammond/mathsquirrel.com/content/posts/2024/02/graduate-student-enrollment-post/index.md

 ---
 title: "Quoted in The Sunflower re: Computer Science Concerns"
 date: "2024-02-15T20:00:00Z"
-summary: "... in which we see that I am directly quoted in the campus newsletter, and we reflect on what that means."
+summary: "... in which we see that I am directly quoted in the campus newsletter, and we reflect on what that means.
+(Image by Thy Vo for the Sunflower)"
 ---

 In the [February 15, 2024 issue of the Sunflower](https://thesunflower.com/80399/news/administrators-warn-faculty-staff-that-budget-cuts-loom-unless-graduate-school-enrollment-picks-up/), Trinity Ramm writes about the recent email from WSU's president and provost regarding graduate student enrollment numbers.